 It is worth noting that survival is significantly influenced by comorbidity.
-Elderly patients even have a higher prevalence of comorbidity, which greatly impairs survival on dialysis, compared to the younger dialysis patients (Byrne et al., 1994, Canaud et al., 2011).
-The great comorbidity, and especially the daily dependence on others from the family, are very bad prognostic factors which reduced the survival in people of these ages.
+Elderly patients have a higher prevalence of comorbidities, which greatly impairs survival on dialysis, compared to the younger dialysis patients (Byrne et al., 1994, Canaud et al., 2011).
+The higher comorbidity, and especially the daily dependence for ADLs (activities of daily living) on others from the family, are very bad prognostic factors which reduced the survival in people of these ages.

-In our patients who had heart disease as a primary cause of ESRD had a higher risk of mortality (4 deaths in 8 patients), while less risk have patients with obstructive uropathy as a cause of renal disease (1 death in 6 patients).
+In our patients who had heart disease as a primary cause of ESRD had a higher risk of mortality (4 deaths in 8 patients), while the risk is less in patients with obstructive uropathy as a cause of renal disease (1 death in 6 patients).
 Smoking, hospitalizations, DM, AH, CVD, cancer were not related to the endpoint of our study (especially in terms of hospitalizations, most of them had very good survival, namely 120 months with 8 hospitalizations, 61 months with 7 hospitalizations and 38 months with 5 hospitalizations).
-This means that perhaps comorbidity did not play a particular role in the survival of our patients.
+This means that perhaps comorbidity did not play a significant role in the survival of our patients.

 As for serum CRP, it was checked to find out whether there were often episodes of infections in our patients, as 85.5% had a central venous dialysis catheter.
 Indeed, it was found at elevated levels in patients over 85 years old, compared to those under 85 years old, and this may have contributed to morbidity and mortality.
 However, the statistical analysis found exactly the opposite results.
 In other words, patients with a lower CRP had a higher risk of overall mortality, which cannot be interpreted, given that infections are the second cause of death of hemodialysis patients.